negrinho/deep_architect/README.md

 ## Installation

+Run the following code snippet for a local installation:

 ```
 git clone git@github.com:negrinho/darch.git deep_architect
 cd deep_architect
 pip install -e .
 ```

-After installing, attempt to run one of the examples to check that no dependencies are missing, e.g.,
+After installing DeepArchitect, attempt to run one of the examples to check that no dependencies are missing, e.g.,
 `python examples/framework_starters/main_keras.py`
 or